freedomotic/fd-developer-manual/docs/source/rules/commands.rst

 which action must be performed.

-Some commands are created at runtime, the same way the sensors creates events however commands can be created at "design" time by the developer to have this command embedded in the plugin (in *PLUGIN\_NAME/data/cmd* folder) or they can be created at runtime by the user/configurator (and it will be saved in
+Some commands are created at runtime, the same way the sensors creates events.
+However, commands can be created at "design" time by the developer to have this command embedded in the plugin (in *PLUGIN\_NAME/data/cmd* folder) or they can be created at runtime by the user/configurator (and it will be saved in